 Instead, we chose to highlight the theme of light and dark in the book and chose foods that are the same, but come in both light and dark.

 First, she made two batches of gluten-free cookies from some mixes.
 One batch of sugar cookies, and one batch of chocolate cookies.
 We bought yellow corn chips and blue corn chips and served them with her very favorite dip, which is mostly white in color (onions and swiss cheese).
 Finally, we had ice-cream, in both chocolate and vanilla.

 We used a yellow plastic tablecloth to symbolize the light, and black plates to symbolize the dark.
 It turned out really cool, and all the girls that attended enjoyed the light/dark symbolism.

-Chloe and I literally wandered the aisles at Michael’s waiting for some inspiration.
+My daughter literally wandered the aisles at Michael’s waiting for some inspiration.
 She vetoed nearly every idea I had come up with in the weeks leading up to the book club, and so finally I just took her to the craft store to see what we could come up with.

-We settled on painting some wooden suns with silver, gold and glow-in-the-dark paint.
+We settled on painting some wooden suns with silver, gold, and glow-in-the-dark paint.
 We then glued mirrors to them, and added a strong magnet to the back.
 Most of the girls who attended are starting middle school this year, so the idea was for them to use the suns as locker mirrors.